domiyanyue/my_notes/move_semantics_rvalue_reference.md

 3 = 5;
 (a * 2) = 3;
 ```
 It's almost too obvious that the above statments make no sense.
 Why?
-The experssion on the left sides `3` and `(a * 2)` don't have identifiable memory locations (which by definition makes them rvalues not lvalues).
+The experssion on the left sides `3` and `(a * 2)` don't have identifiable memory locations (which by definition makes them rvalues according to definition).
 Therefore they are illegal statements.
 In fact, rvalues are temprorary results of expressions, 'temprorary' means you can't locate them after this statement.
-Yes, they evaperates.
 In fact, if you put them in a compiler (GCC), you will get an error:

 ```